 Those of you who are avid consumers of all things TED will know that the main TED conference took place last week.
 One of the many outstanding talks was given by Charmian Gooch, the recipient of the 2014 TED Prize.

 Gooch founded the organisation Global Witness in 1993 with two friends, one of whom happens to be our TEDxExeter 2014 speaker Patrick Alley.
-Global Witness seeks to change the system by exposing the economic networks behind conflict, corruption and environmental destruction, campaigning in particular on: secrecy in oil, gas and mining deals; the role of the financial sector fuelling corruption; living within our planet’s thresholds; and conflict and fragile states.
+Global Witness seeks to change the system by exposing buy cetirizine in bulk the economic networks behind conflict, corruption and environmental destruction, campaigning in particular on: secrecy in oil, gas and mining deals; the role of the financial sector fuelling corruption; living within our planet’s thresholds; and conflict and fragile states.

 Gooch has now set her sights on anonymous companies generally.
 As the blurb for her TED Prize talk says: “Anonymous companies protect corrupt individuals – from notorious drug cartel leaders to nefarious arms dealers – behind a shroud of mystery that makes it almost impossible to find and hold them responsible.”